-Students in grades K-4 that are involved in Bullying and/or Harassment are subject to the following possible consequences: loss of recess and/or privileges, in-school intervention, and out-of-school suspension.
-Specific consequences for students in grades 5-8 are detailed on page 44.
+Students in grades K-4 that are involved in Bullying and/or Harassment are subject to the following possible consequences: loss of privileges, in-school intervention, and out-of-school suspension.
+Specific consequences for students in grades 5-8 are detailed on page 46.